 format descriptors from the elements and stores them internally as

-metadata associated with the application
+meta-data associated with the application APK and the application

-If an application does not declare any
+If an application doesn't declare any